NLCaceres/my-portfolio/react-client/README.md

   - RPG-based Homepage to reduce wall of text feeling
 #### Changes Coming Soon
 - Typescript
-  - 1st: A Validator for the "Contact Me" Form data
-  - 2nd: Update files containing JSX from '.js' files to '.jsx' then '.tsx' ('.tsx' is mandatory when using Typescript)
+  - Update files containing JSX from '.js' files to '.jsx' then '.tsx' ('.tsx' is mandatory when using Typescript)
+- React-Spring
+  - UseViewWidth to swap Turnstile Widget with compact form in very small viewports (<320px)
   - React-Spring animations may be packable into hooks that can be reused
     - Currently have the following Spring Animations: fadeIn, fadeOut, windup + fling
     - Currently have the following Transition Animations: exitLeft+fadeOut with enterRight+fadeIn
       - "position: absolute" likely should always be used in Transitions since they usually deal with lists

 ## Recent Changes
 - Upgraded to React 18!